 It’s also worth noting that High Sierra makes their own hydration packs, although any standard bladder will fit.
 BONL makes excellent military-grade reservoirs insulated to keep water at a good temperature.

-This is a long-haul pack, good for treks anywhere from a couple days to weeks-long traveling.
+This is a long-haul pack, good for treks anywhere from a couple of days to weeks-long traveling.
 If you backpack exclusively on the weekends, this pack might be overkill.
 High Sierra makes 45-liter packs that might be a better fit.

 No need to carry excess frame weight.
 Though when you consider that the Sentinel 65 only weighs two pounds, it won’t be the end of the world if this pack is slightly too large for your needs.

-For those just entering the world of backpacking, internal frames are often preferred because they take the frame directly of the carrier’s body, which increases comfort.
+For those just entering the world of backpacking, internal frames are often preferred because they take the frame directly from the carrier’s body, which increases comfort.
 The Sentinel 65 goes several steps beyond this, by using an “ergo-fit shoulder harness” and mesh, padded straps to add extra comfort.

-It also uses “air-flow” technology to create some breathability where your back rests against the pack, reducing scourge of many a backpacker: back sweat.
+It also uses “air-flow” technology to create some breathability where your back rests against the pack, reducing the scourge of many a backpacker: back sweat.

 All this is hard to appreciate in writing.
 And in general, while researching features like this is critical in purchasing a pack, you shouldn’t get out your wallet until you’ve tried one on.
 Pack comfort is very subjective and dependent on the wearer.

 Because of the Sentinel 65’s adjustability to a range of body sizes, it’s going to be comfortable to a wider range of people than other packs.
 Still, you should value your own standard of comfort over that of any review you read.